BUILD REGISTER · SAN DIEGO, CA

 Interview prep system2026 · AGENT WORKSPACE

-File-based interview prep as an agent workspace: citation-enforced knowledge base, ten evidence-based interviewer personas, and a mock-interview module that argues back in their voice.
-No database, no server — a directory layout and 12 skills.
-CARRIED FORWARDA general blueprint for becoming rapidly, defensibly conversant in any organization and its people — reusable for due diligence, sales prep, or expert-witness work.
+Interview prep run as an agent workspace, not an app: a citation-enforced knowledge base, ten interviewer personas built from public record, and a mock mode that argues back in their voices.
+No database, no server: just a directory layout and 12 agent skills.
+CARRIED FORWARDA general blueprint for becoming rapidly, defensibly conversant in any organization and its people: reusable for due diligence, sales prep, or expert-witness work.

 PRIVATE